pablo-sampaio/easy_mfrc522/README.md

 It supports Arduino and NodeMCU boards.
 Avaiable on *PlatformIO*.

 **For beginners**: MFRC522 is a module to read/write contactless cards/tags based on RFID tecnology (also called contactless smartcards, proximiy cards, PICCs, etc).
 These cards have an intricate internal memory organization, accessed with non-trivial protocols.
 This library was created to simplify things as much as possible.

 ## Functionalities

-It offers different ways to read/write data chunks of arbitrary length (possibly spanning multiple sectors of a tag), in a single function call.
+*Easy MFRC522 library* offers different alternatives to read/write data chunks of arbitrary length (possibly spanning multiple sectors of a tag), in a single function call.

 Two classes are provided:

-1. Class **EasyMFRC522** allows one to read/write **binary data chunks** spanning multiple sectors in a single operation.
+1. Class **EasyMFRC522** allows one to read/write **binary data chunks**.
 You provide the *start block* and the operation reads/writes all blocks needed.
-You may read/write in two modes:
+You may read/write in two ways:
-  * **unlabeled**, where you (in your code) don't provide a label for the data chunk (the start block is the only identification)
+  * **unlabeled data**, where you (in your code) don't provide a label for the data chunk (so the start block is the only identification); you must provide the exact size of the data chunk when reading it (and obviously when writing it too).
-  * **labeled**, where you provide a string to identify (together with the start block) your data chunk; this mode allows some facilities: you may query the data size without reading all the data chunk, simpler read operation, etc.
+  * **labeled data (file)**, where you provide a string to identify (together with the start block) your data chunk; this mode allows some facilities: you may query if the file is present in the card, or may query the data size (without actually reading the whole data chunk), and your read operation don't require the exact size of the data.

- 2. Class **RfidDictionaryView** allows one to access the tag's memory as a *dictionary* (or *map*) data structure; that is:
+ 2. Class **RfidDictionaryView** allows one to access the memory of the tag as a *dictionary* (or *associative array*) data structure; that is:
    * your data is kept as **key-value** pairs (both must be strings)
    * a **read** operation requires only the key
    * a **write** operation requires both, and may either update the *value* for the given *key* (if the *key* already exists), or add the whole pair (if the *key* is not present).

+This library is currently a wrapper of [Balboa's library](https://github.com/miguelbalboa/rfid).
+My aim was just to add functionality, not to replace it.
+If you want, you can access (the wrapped) Balboa's class to use its functions.

- **Attention**: *The "keys" mentioned above have no relation to the "authentication keys (A and B)" used in Mifare tags*.
+ **Attention**: *The "keys" mentioned in the second class have no relation to the "authentication keys (A and B)" used in Mifare tags*.
+They are "keys" in the sense used in dictionaries or hash maps or associative arrays.

 ## Potential Target Users